v-imv/simple-landing-page/README.md

 You can see how it looks by clicking on "github-pages" under the heading "Environments".

 ## Purpose Of This Project
-I undertook this small project to try and apply:
+I undertook this small project to try and apply my learning of:

 -Basic Terminal Commands on the Xubuntu Linux Distribution